Fraud Blocker Black mould on windows | What causes it and how to remove it

 Some types of mould will feed on the wood in the frame and sill of wooden windows.
 Wood loves moisture, so more work is needed if you want to keep the growth of mould and mould spores at bay.

-However, mould also loves the seals on uPVC windows, although it finds it harder to damage the actual plastic frames and sills.
+However, it can be mould around the window seal on uPVC windows too, although it finds it harder to damage the actual plastic frames and sills.

 Removing black mould from window frames, window sills and around windows